MaterializeInc/materialize-mcp-server/README.md

 CREATE INDEX ON order_status_summary (order_id);

-COMMENT ON order_status_summary IS 'Look up the status, shipment, and delivery info for a given order.';
+COMMENT ON VIEW order_status_summary IS 'Look up the status, shipment, and delivery info for a given order.';
+COMMENT ON COLUMN order_status_summary.order_id IS 'The unique id for an order';
 ```

 Refresh the server and the tool now appears in `tools/list`: